 When I send an email, the recipient receives my message with parts of the message having 120pt font characters.
 It's not reproducible.

 The cause is an antivirus scanner scanning your email.
-We believe it is due to a change in mso.dll, first installed by KB2289158.
+We believe it is due to a change in mso.dll.
 As a result, several antivirus scanners are removing the dot in the font size so 10.0pt becomes 100pt and 12.0pt becomes 120pt.
 Not all messages are affected and within messages, often just a sentence or word is affected.

 Even if you uninstall that update, the mso.dll will be install by later cumulative updates.
 Also note that the problem is usually with the sender's computer.